 The cost of living is also lower than the national average, with a price parity of 99 points.
 According to a LendingTree study, millennials in Salt Lake City are more likely to pursue homeownership than those living in any of the nation’s other metro areas.
 Roughly 51% of purchase requests in Salt Lake City come from residents between the ages of 25-34.

 The region has attracted many large companies—from Adobe to eBay and Microsoft—and a reputation as Utah’s Silicon Valley (lovingly dubbed, “Silicon Slopes”).
-And by September 2020, a new $3 billion airport is going to service the metropolitan area.
+The vibrancy of the local business environment has also driven demand for coworking spaces in Salt Lake City, with national and local operators eager to supply flexible workspace options.

 Two Midwestern metro areas made our list.
 The Columbus metro area received 69 points as the sixth most attractive entry for millennials, closely followed by Grand Rapids-Wyoming in seventh place with roughly 68 points.